Analysis of mean field games via Fokker-Planck-Kolmogorov equations: existence of equilibria: Introduction

-The main result presented in Theorem~\ref{th1} is the existence of a solution to the problem~{\bf (P)}.
+The main result to be presented in Theorem~\ref{th1} is the existence of a solution to the problem~{\bf (P)}.
 This problem arises in stochastic mean field games which have the following structure.
-Let us fix a measure $\sigma=\sigma_t\,dt$ such that the mapping $t\mapsto\sigma_t$ with values in the space of probability measure on $\mathbb{R}^d$ is continuous with respect to the weak topology.
+Let us fix a measure $\sigma=\sigma_t\,dt$ such that the mapping $t\mapsto\sigma_t$ with values in the space of probability measures on $\mathbb{R}^d$ is continuous with respect to the weak topology.
 Solve the optimal control problem

 where